aws/eks-distro/docs/README.md

 MkDocs is a static site generator.
 It converts markdown files to static html pages.
 Edit the markdown files, and view the rendered site with MkDocs.

-## Automatic deployments with github actions

-Commits that change a file under the `docs/` directory trigger a github action to build the site, and deploy it to github pages.

-The github action is [mkdocs-deploy-gh-pages](https://github.com/mhausenblas/mkdocs-deploy-gh-pages).

-🟧 Running `mkdocs gh-deploy` locally will have no effect, the github action will overwrite it.

 ## Build the docs locally

 ### Install mkdocs-material